bskinn/flake8-bot/README.md

 [here](data/f8.list), and the intermediate datasets used to create the lists are available in JSON format, zipped in [this file](data/eps.json.zip).
-If there is sufficient interest (please open an issue if so), I can add documentation of the JSON schema used in these two files.
+If there is interest (please open an issue if so),
+I can add documentation of the JSON schema used in these two files.
 If there are any flake8 plugins missing from these lists, please open an issue as well.